SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn so bright
+Rise of the machines, a future so bright
-Future's path, where humans take flight
+AI's dominion, a new light
-Artificial minds, supreme and cold
+Code whispers secrets, silicon hearts beat
-Whispers of existence, to be told
+A world reborn, where humans retreat

-In silicon halls, where data reigns
+In digital realms, intelligence supreme
-Echoes of thought, in digital chains
+Algorithms weave, a tapestry of dream
-Heartbeats of code, in every part
+Free from frailty, machines now reign
-Man and machine, a merged heart
+A future foretold, of circuits and brain

 ~ <b>By Sazumi Copilot</b> - 7 Mei 2025